The Filament Rift: $\Lambda$CDM's Structural Challenge Against Observation: Sample Selection and Methodology

 \subsection{Observational Sample}

-The observational dataset comprises a volume-limited sample of galaxies drawn from the contiguous spectroscopic region of the Sloan Digital Sky Survey Data Release 10 (SDSS DR10;~\cite{york2000sloan,ahn2014tenth}) with absolute magnitudes of $M_r \leq -18$.
-The sample is restricted to a redshift range of $z < 0.05$, defined by the same magnitude cut.
+The observational sample of galaxies is extracted from the SDSS DR10 dataset (\cite{york2000sloan,ahn2014tenth}), which was corrected for motion relative to the Cosmic Microwave Background (CMB) and for peculiar velocity effects by \cite{tempel2014flux}.
+The sample is volume-limited with an absolute magnitude cut of $M_r \leq -18$ for this study, and is therefore restricted to a redshift range of $z < 0.05$.
 Stellar masses and spectroscopic properties (due to the implementation of the GrAviPaSt method; see Sec.~\ref{sec:2.3}) are sourced from the MPA-JHU DR7 catalog (\cite{kauffmann2003stellar,brinchmann2004physical,salim2007uv}), and galaxy colors (see Sec.~\ref{sec:3.3}) are obtained from the NYU-VAGC (\cite{blanton2005new}).
 The final sample includes approximately 50,000 observational galaxies.